Information about the policy, procedures and legislation relevant to the research funding provided by the NHMRC.

 The National Principles of IP Management were developed to assist in the development of best practice in identifying protecting and managing IP, thus ensuring appropriate commercial outcomes from publicly funded research.

-Australian Standard Research Classifications & NHMRC Keyword / Phrases
+Australian Standard Research Classifications and NHMRC Keyword / Phrases

 The Broad Research Area, Field of Research, Broad Health Area and Socio-Economic Objectives used by the NHMRC have been developed by the ABS.